mamdouhmahfouz/AR-Treasure-Hunt/README.md

 3. Connect a webcam or use a mobile device to test the AR features.
 4. Play the game directly from the Unity Editor or build it for Android/iOS.

-**Usage**

-This project is free to use and modify for educational or personal purposes.
-Contributions and suggestions are welcome!

-**Contributors**

-- **Adham Hisham** - Developer and creator.

-**License**

-This project is licensed under the MIT License - see the LICENSE file for details.